 A full discussion on this topic can be found in our article Large Scan to Email jobs fail.

 Yes, you can!
 Head over to the article on Prompting for additional pages when using Integrated Scanning.

 I’m getting a message saying the sender is unauthenticated when trying to use scan-to-email.
 What gives?

 If you’re using Office 365, take a look through some of the suggestions in this Integrated Scanning with Office 365 article.

 Does Integrated Scanning support scan-to-folder actions in environments that use file replication systems like Windows DFS, Google Drive, or Dropbox?

 The short answer is yes, Integrated Scanning supports scan to folder actions to file replication services like the above.
 It doesn’t matter to PaperCut whether that folder is a DFS share, syncing with Google Drive, or what have you, as long as we can write to it.

-During scan to folder delivery the operating system copies the file via UNC path while negotiating the transport with the latest SMB version it and the client support.
+During a scan to folder delivery, the operating system copies the file via UNC path while negotiating the transport with the latest SMB version it and the client support.
 As long as your server and client machines are running a recent enough operating system (Windows Vista/Server 2008 or better) everything will be fine if you turn off SMBv1 support.

 When I use Scan to Email, why is the file name of my scan job truncated and the attachment is unreadable?